-- Pink dolphins spend most of its time at the floor of the river as crabs and turtles are mostly found at the bottom of the river.
+- Pink dolphins spend most of their time on the floor of the river as crabs and turtles are mostly found at the bottom of the river.

 - Pink dolphins use a technique known as herding when they hunt fish.
-A group of pink dolphins encircle a fish pod to get them together and then feed on them turn by turn.
+A group of pink dolphins encircles a fish pod to get them together and then feed on their turn by turn.

 13. Where do Pink Dolphins Live – Pink Dolphin Habitat

-- Pink dolphins lives only in fresh water rivers.
-It is found in South America in the river basins of Amazon and Orinoco.
-These river basins are situated in Brazil, Bolivia, Ecuador, Colombia, Peru, Venezuela and Guyana.
+- Pink dolphins live only in freshwater rivers.
+It is found in South America in the river basins of the Amazon and Orinoco.
+These river basins are situated in Brazil, Bolivia, Ecuador, Colombia, Peru, Venezuela, and Guyana.

-- The distribution of the Pink River Dolphins consists of 7 million square kilometers area of Orinoco and Amazon river basins and all of their main tributries.
+- The distribution of the Pink River Dolphins consists of a 7 million square kilometers area of Orinoco and Amazon river basins and all of their main tributaries.

 - The amazon river dolphin habitat consists of murky waters of the amazon river.
-These waters not only serve as a natural hiding place but also excellent place for hunting fish, crabs and turtles.
+These waters not only serve as a natural hiding place but also an excellent place for hunting fish, crabs, and turtles.

 14. River Dolphin Adaptations

-- Unlike other dolphins pink dolphins can move their head for about 180 degrees and it really helps them when looking for food in floodplains and shallow waters.
+- Unlike other dolphins, pink dolphins can move their head for about 180 degrees and it helps them when looking for food in floodplains and shallow waters.

-- Unlike other dolphins it has a ridge along their back instead of dorsal fin.
+- Unlike other dolphins, it has a ridge along its back instead of the dorsal fin.

-- Pink dolphins have excellent maneuverability skills in rivers and flooded forest due to paddle-like flippers which enable them to move in circles.
+- Pink dolphins have excellent maneuverability skills in rivers and flooded forests due to paddle-like flippers which enable them to move in circles.